-Church building loans receivable: Management reports loans receivable at their outstanding unpaid principal balances reduced by an allowance for loan losses.
+Church building loans receivable: Management reports loans receivable at their outstanding unpaid principal balances reduced by an allowance for credit losses.
 Loans are made to fund the construction, acquisition and expansion of church facilities.
 The Board of Directors of CB&LF, at its discretion, can place delinquent loans in moratorium (not requiring principal and/or interest payments) or declare delinquent loans to be in good standing and revise the scheduled principal and interest payments.
-Interest is accrued on the outstanding balance and at December 31, 2022 and 2021, interest accrued totaled \$201,436 and \$188,707, respectively.
+Interest is accrued on the outstanding balance and at December 31, 2023 and 2022, interest accrued totaled \$272,557 and \$201,436, respectively.
 The Organization generally continues to accrue interest income on delinquent loans.
-Accrued interest on delinquent loans is considered collectible.
+Accrued interest on delinquent loans is considered collectible and is excluded from the allowance for credit losses.

-Allowance on church building loans receivable: Management uses the allowance method in accounting for uncollectible receivables.
-The allowance is an amount that management believes will be adequate to absorb estimated losses relating to specifically identified loans, as well as probable credit losses inherent in the balance of the loan portfolio.
+Allowance for credit losses on church building loans receivable: Management uses the allowance method in accounting for uncollectible receivables.
+The allowance is an amount that management believes will be adequate to absorb expected losses relating to specifically identified loans, as well as probable credit losses in the balance of the loan portfolio.
 This risk assessment is utilized to determine the necessary portfolio level allowance amount.
-The risk assessment has been computed based on management's judgment of current economic conditions and credit risks of the borrower.
-Increases to the allowance are made by charges to the provision for loan losses.
+The risk assessment has been computed based on management's judgment of current economic conditions, the credit risks of the borrower, as well as a forward looking assessment of collectability.
 Receivables deemed to be uncollectible are charged against the allowance.
 Recoveries of previously charged-off amounts are credited to the allowance.
 Although management believes that it uses the best information available to determine the adequacy of the allowance, future adjustments to the allowance may be necessary and results of operations could be significantly and adversely affected if circumstances differ substantially from the assumptions used in making the determinations.
-Management established an allowance for loan losses of \$917,145 at both December 31, 2022 and 2021, for possible uncollectible receivables based on circumstances that occurred during the year.
+Management established an allowance for credit losses at December 31, 2023 and 2022, of \$1,748,909 and \$917,145, respectively, and for possible uncollectible receivables based on circumstances that occurred during the year.